Pardon the very esoteric pun. For the uninitiated, see here. You know the tune. But most of us Yanks don’t know the words:

 But it’s all for naught.

 See, serving process in England is governed by the Hague Service Convention.
-The Convention– and the seminal case regarding the Convention, Volkswagenwerk AG v.
+The Convention– and the seminal case regarding the Convention, Volkswagenwerk Aktiengesellschaft v.
 Schlunk (1988)– requires deference to the law of the location where a defendant is served.
 And that requires plaintiff’s counsel to not only read the treaty, but also the destination country’s declarations thereto.

 The law of the forum doesn’t apply.
 And why?
 Because the Supremacy Clause says so.